 LDCs, especially African LDCs show a clear decreasing trend in starting business costs since 2013, but the pace is getting slower.
 Countries in Latin America and the Caribbean show a small increase at starting business cost since 2015.
 Since World Bank Enterprise Analysis Unit did surveys in different years for different countries, the latest available survey data is used for each country.
 Share is likely to be significantly higher for Europe than represented in the figure as data includes only a limited number of high-income countries.
 See IFC's article on Access to Credit among Micro, Small, and Medium Enterprises for more information.

 Financial capability is critical for people to be able to make sound decisions regarding their finance and use of financial services.
 Financial literacy is seen as one element of financial capability and has proven to be important for employability as well the ability of individuals to start and manage their own enterprises.

 - read more

 A range of innovative tools is being developed and deployed to increase access and promote usage of a range of financial services.
 Many of these are technology-driven, and a number of them focus on facilitating payments—whether domestic or international, between people, or enabling payments between people, businesses, and government.
-One such example is mobile money, which has evolved from operating as a purely domestic P2P transfer service to enabling transfers between more than 20 countries globally.
+One such example is mobile money, which has evolved from operating as a purely domestic P2P transfer service to enabling transfers between 90 countries globally.
 62 per cent of Kenyans are active mobile money users, largely through the M-Pesa mobile payment system.
 This has contributed enormously to the rise of financial inclusion, from 41 per cent in 2009 to 67 per cent in 2014.
 The presence of a range of financial services providers is particularly important in areas with low population density where costs structures make it difficult to deliver financial products and services through traditional channels.